AverageJuliet/franklin-T10-hacking-progress/README.md

 Tried for a few hours to crack the password using hashcat, dead end.

-I tried to change the password hash in the system dump and tried flashing it. this sadly resulted in a perma brick. (it refuse to accept both a T10 and a T9 sys image)
+I tried to change the password hash in the system dump and tried flashing it. this sadly resulted in a perma brick. (it refused to accept both a T10 and a T9 sys image)

 RIP...